cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ADS-EGNOS V3 PCF MCIF-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* ARINC 653 and Linux hardware platforms
+* Arinc 653 and Linux Hardware Platforms